bjowes/cypress-ntlm-auth/README.md

 ## Node module API

 This plugin can also be called as a Node module.

+### cypress-ntlm API

-It mimics the behavior of the [run and open methods in Cypress module API](https://docs.cypress.io/guides/guides/module-api.html) - accepting the same arguments, passing them on to Cypress and returning the same value.
+The cypress-ntlm API mimics the behavior of the [run and open methods in Cypress module API](https://docs.cypress.io/guides/guides/module-api.html) - accepting the same arguments, passing them on to Cypress and returning the same value.
 It will automatically start the ntlm-proxy before calling `cypress.run()`, and it will shut down the ntlm-proxy after the tests have finished.

-### Example
+#### Example

 ```javascript
 const cypressNtlmAuth = require("cypress-ntlm-auth");